Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

 \subsubsection{Internal environment}

-Similar to previous architecture~\cite{shi2024crtypist}, the internal environment comprises the main Working Memory component, as well as Vision and Finger modules that simulate gaze movements and finger actions and retrieve information from the external environment.
-We also introduce the cognitive parameters in detail here, as they influence transitions within the internal environment.
-Using \autoref{fig:demo}, we illustrate how the model’s key components evolve during typing, demonstrating the mechanism that enables simulating human typing with word suggestion usage.
+The Internal environment comprises the \textit{Working memory} and \textit{Orthographic processing} components, as well as \textit{Vision} and \textit{Finger} modules that simulate gaze and finger movements to act on and retrieve information from the External environment.

-\paragraph{Cognitive parameters} We define three cognitive parameters to capture different cognitive abilities, enabling the simulation of individual differences.
-These parameters are used by other components within the internal environment and in the reward function.
-The Memory Parameter ($P_M$) is adopted from previous work~\cite{shi2024crtypist} and described in Appendix~\ref{sec:pre}.
-In addition, we define:

-\begin{itemize} \item \textbf{Linguistic Knowledge Parameter ($P_K$):} This parameter quantifies the typist’s linguistic knowledge.
-A higher value indicates better orthographic knowledge, meaning the typist is more familiar with correct word spellings.
-It affects the error rate during typing: typists with lower knowledge are more likely to make spelling-related errors.
-However, if a word appears in the suggestion list and is gazed at, the agent obtains certainty about its spelling and avoids orthographic mistakes ((c) in \autoref{fig:demo}). \item \textbf{Suggestion Reliance Parameter ($P_S$):} This parameter captures the typist’s intrinsic reliance on word suggestions and affects the final reward the agent receives when picking a correct suggestion (See \textit{Reward Function} above and also (d) in \autoref{fig:demo}).
-A high value indicates strong reliance, reflecting a preference for or dependence on suggestions. \end{itemize}

-We evaluated the influence of the two newly introduced parameters ($P_K$ and $P_S$) on the model's ability to produce human-like behavior for suggestion usage in Appendix~\ref{sec:abl}, showing the necessity of such mechanism components and their alignment with expected behavior.

-\paragraph{Working memory} The Working Memory~\cite{baddeley2012working} component in our model captures key aspects of human cognitive limitations, which are essential for simulating realistic typing behavior.
-It receives input from the external environment via the Vision and Finger modules, including time cost and current typing status, and outputs the following three metrics (among other states) to the agent. \textit{Certainty} (how confident the typist is about the currently typed content) and \textit{Correctness} (quantifies the accuracy of the current input)) have been proposed by previous work~\cite{shi2024crtypist} and are described in Appendix~\ref{sec:pre}.
-We additionally incorporate a critical mechanism that helps the agent to assess the number of characters left to type in a word: \textbf{Completeness}.
-This reflects how complete the agent assumes the currently typed word is (See (a)-(c) in \autoref{fig:demo}).
-It is critical for determining the utility of using a suggestion.
-Importantly, information about completeness is subject to memory limitations.
-It is computed based on the current input length ($IL$) divided by the length of the target word ($WL$) and multiplied by the agent's \emph{Certainty}: $Completeness = \frac{IL}{WL} \times Certainty$.
+The Working memory~\cite{baddeley2012working} component captures key cognitive limitations necessary for simulating realistic typing behavior.
+It receives input from the External environment through the Vision and Finger modules, including time cost and the current typing state, and outputs several metrics to the agent: Certainty, Correctness, and \textbf{Completeness}.
+Certainty and Correctness have been introduced by previous work and derived through noisy proofreading under cognitive limitations controlled by the Memory parameter ($P_M$)~\cite{shi2024crtypist}. \textbf{Completeness} of the typed word is computed by dividing the current input length ($I_L$) by the target word length ($W_L$), weighted by the agent’s Certainty: $Comp = \frac{I_L}{W_L} \times Cer$.